jacobwalkr/pokerhands/README.md

 pokerhands
 ==========

-A little C# console app to compare two poker hands and return the winner
+A C# console app to compare two poker hands and return the winner.

+I'm not pleased with it and it's probably over-complicated.
+And it doesn't work yet.
+But it's here for posterity :)